 If sleeping like a non-sweating log is your aim, and you want to avoid these situations, then something needs to be done before going to sleep.

 In order to sleep well, ensure that you have a sleep routine – that accounts for about 8 hours sleep – in an environment that helps you relax.

 This would be a dark, quiet, well-ventilated room.
 If you are a light sleeper, consider using a blindfold and earplugs.

 According to the Sleep Foundation, you should avoid intense activity before bed because it is stimulating.
 For those with diabetes, exercise directly before bed could also impact blood sugar levels in the night.
 Read more with the blog post Does Exercise Lower Blood Sugar?.
 However, balanced exercise earlier in the day will bring on the tiredness.

-Avoid other stimulation by limiting blue light from screens or coffee.
+Avoid other stimulation by limiting coffee or blue light from screens.
 Just try to generally relax.
 We already have some tips for this on our blog post about stress and diabetes.

 Some studies suggest that those with diabetes are more likely to suffer from either sleep apnea (a condition where breathing stops a person from reaching deep sleep) or restless leg syndrome.
 If those conditions do affect your ability to sleep, then contact a doctor for advice.

 In terms of your diabetes and sleep – you don’t need us to tell you that getting blood sugar under control is important.
 We know it’s the all too familiar daily mission of those with diabetes.

 But, maybe, one of the following tips is something you hadn’t considered before: